Skip to Main Content

 • Late payment fees are the amounts you’ll pay if you remit payment after the cutoff time on the due date (or after the grace period).

 • Prepayment penalties are the fees the lender charges if you pay the loan off early.
+These are also rare among reputable lenders.

 5. Not reading the fine print

-You must agree to the terms and conditions and sign the documents before the loan proceeds are disbursed to you.
+You must agree to the terms and conditions and sign the documents before the loan proceeds are sent to you.
 Depending on the lender, there may be several pages to review and sign to close the loan.
 But if you sign without reading, you risk incurring unnecessary fees and penalties.